15 Best Fighting-Type Pokemon of All Generations, Ranked

 Galarian zapdos

-If you never played Pokémon Sword and Shield, you might be wondering why the supposed Electric/Flying Pokémon Zapdos made this list.
+If you never played Pokemon Sword and Shield, you might be wondering why the supposed Electric/Flying Pokemon Zapdos made this list.

-In regions like Galar, Pokémon have adapted to their environment to the extent that they changed their appearance and type.
-This phenomenon happened to a species of Zapdos in Galar, as it became a Fighting/Flying-type Pokémon.
+In regions like Galar, Pokemon have adapted to their environment to the extent that they changed their appearance and type.
+This phenomenon happened to a species of Zapdos in Galar, as it became a Fighting/Flying-type Pokemon.

 Galarian Zapdos is now a proficient physical attacker.
 It has an Attack base stat of 125, and apart from Flying and Fighting-type moves, it can still learn Electric-type moves through TMs.